Kin Canada

-Kin Canada (formerly the Kinsmen and Kinette Clubs of Canada) is a secular Canadian non-profit service organization that promotes service, fellowship, positive values, and national pride.

-Kin Canada is an organization whose members comprise Kinsmen, Kinette and Kin Clubs (service clubs) located in Canada.
+Kin Canada (formerly the Kinsmen and Kinette Clubs of Canada) is a secular Canadian non-profit service organization.
+It promotes service, fellowship, positive values, and national pride.
+The members comprise Kinsmen, Kinette and Kin Clubs (service clubs) located throughout the country.
 Membership is open to all persons regardless of race, colour, or creed.

 Members

 Around 7,000 members belong to about 500 Kinsmen, Kinette and Kin clubs from coast to coast.
 Kinsmen clubs are predominantly male-only while Kinette clubs are predominantly female-only.
 Kin clubs have a mixed membership of men and women.
 The Association was founded in Canada and there are no clubs outside of Canada.

 History

 In 1920, Harold A. Rogers, known in Kin Canada circles as "Founder Hal", founded the first Kinsmen club in Hamilton, Ontario.
 Rogers, a 21-year-old, had just returned from World War I and his father, a well-known Rotarian, encouraged him to join the Rotary Club.
 Rogers was rejected because the Rotary Club would not allow two members from the same business establishment.
 Not a person to be outdone, Rogers decided to create a new club.
 As a result of his initiative, a small group of like-minded men gathered for a dinner meeting on February 20, 1920 and formed what became known as the Kinsmen Club of Hamilton – Canada's first Kinsmen Club.